Column: Organic Insect Control

 Beneficial insects include pollinators and predatory species such as ladybugs, lacewings, ground beetles and garden spiders.
 An example of a benign insect is one that aids in the decomposition of organic matter.
 Like it or not, the human race is absolutely dependent upon all of these insects.

-There is an alarming statistic that makes me cringe every time I hear it.
-According to the U.S. Fish and Wildlife Service, “Homeowners use up to 10 times more chemical pesticides per acre on their lawns than farmers use on crops, and they spend more per acre, on average, to maintain their lawns than farmers spend per agricultural acre.”
+“Homeowners use up to 10 times more chemical pesticides per acre on their lawns than farmers use on crops.
+They spend more per acre, on average, to maintain their lawns than farmers spend per agricultural acre.”

 What can we gardeners do to help out the planet?
 For starters, properly dispose of pesticides and herbicides, and look for alternative ways to address problems that arise.
-There are many organic products that help with insect control but there are caveats that go along with their use as well.
+There are many organic products that help with insect control.
+But there are caveats that go along with their use as well.

 Start by properly identifying the insect in question.
 Your local Master Gardener program can help with this and it’s a free service.
 Learn about the insect’s life cycle, which plants they cause problems for and who their natural predators are.